IBM/aspera-cli/docs/README.erb.md

 --user root --env <%=opt_env(%Q`home`)%>=/home/cliuser/.aspera/<%=cmd%> --volume $HOME/.aspera/<%=cmd%>:/home/cliuser/.aspera/<%=cmd%>
 ```

-> **Note:** If you are using a `podman machine`, e.g. on macOS , make sure that the folder is also shared between the VM and the host, so that sharing is: container &rarr; VM &rarr; Host: `podman machine init ... --volume="/Users:/Users"`
+> **Note:** If you are using a `podman machine`, e.g. on macOS, make sure that the folder is also shared between the VM and the host, so that sharing is: container &rarr; VM &rarr; Host: `podman machine init ... --volume="/Users:/Users"`

 As shown in the quick start, if you prefer to keep a running container with a shell and <%=tool%> available,
 you can change the entry point, add option: